TomasHubelbauer/vs-code-extension-test-screenshot/README.md

 socket.send(JSON.stringify({ id: 1, method: 'Page.startScreencast' }));
 ```

-See if `Page.startScreencast` might work for animated GIFs for the README.
+See if `Page.startScreencast` might work for animated APNGs for the README.

-Check out https://github.com/eugeneware/gifencoder and `get-pixels` for Base64 to RGBA array for it.
+Use my `node-apng` for that.